 You also need to ensure the home was considered your primary place of residence when you initially bought it.
 It can’t have been an investment property to start with.

 There are many reasons you may not be living in your home for a stretch of time, which is why this rule has been created - to ensure home owners don’t get caught up in paying tax.
 It also means you can make some additional money from your own home for a period of time without triggering CGT.

 The six year rule allows you to move out of your residence, rent somewhere else and rent out your former home, and then sell it before the six-year period is up without having to pay CGT.
-You can also move back in and rent it out in separate periods, provided the combined period does not add up to more than six years.

 What if I rent it out for more than six years?